 Each school champion will go on to compete in the State Finals in Nashville, which includes an exciting weekend of activities and programs for the student and their educator.
-The winner of the State Finals receives $1,000, as well as a trip with their teacher to represent Tennessee in Washington, DC at the National Poetry Out Loud Finals.
-The winning student of the National Finals will receive $20,000 – an honor received by a Tennessee student in 2014!
+The winner of the State Finals receives $1,000, and goes on to represent Tennessee at the National Poetry Out Loud Finals.

 Who Can Participate?

 All types of high schools are welcome to participate, including public, private, parochial, independent, charter, etc., as well as homeschool students.
 Non-school organizations, such as after-school clubs, libraries, or nonprofit organizations, may choose to run Poetry Out Loud as well.
 Students may only compete in one stream—either with their school or an organization.
 Only schools and organizations registered with their state Poetry Out Loud coordinator are eligible for the competition.
 Students unable to participate at their school or a local organization should contact their state Poetry Out Loud coordinator to discuss other opportunities for inclusion in the state’s official competition.